jacmet/home.korsgaard.com/hw/garage/README.txt

 The door state is handled by a rule:

-on switch3#state=0 do publish stat/sonoff-garage/DOOR OPENING endon on switch3#state=1 do publish stat/sonoff-garage/DOOR CLOSED endon on switch4#state=0 do publish stat/sonoff-garage/DOOR CLOSING endon on switch4#state=1 do publish stat/sonoff-garage/DOOR OPEN endon
+on switch3#state=0 do publish2 stat/sonoff-garage/DOOR OPENING endon
+on switch3#state=1 do publish2 stat/sonoff-garage/DOOR CLOSED endon
+on switch4#state=0 do publish2 stat/sonoff-garage/DOOR CLOSING endon
+on switch4#state=1 do publish2 stat/sonoff-garage/DOOR OPEN endon